wangchao0708/DNA/README.md

   ...
 ```

-For some families, folder names may include generation settings while model labels remain shorter in the CSV.
-For example, `SD2-base-resize` can correspond to the candidate model label `SD2-base`.

 Before execution, edit the script and set the required runtime parameters.
 The public release leaves experiment-specific values generic, so users should fill them according to their local dataset and evaluation setting.

 | Parameter | Meaning | Reference value |